 You may also find the following links useful to search the library collection for:

 Check the Bond HDR Handbook (pdf available below) for detailed information on:

-The HDR Community site in iLearn contains a copy of the HDR Handbook along with a number of helpful guides and resources.
+The HDR Community site in iLearn contains a copy of the HDR Handbook and several helpful guides and resources.

-Go to > iLearn > HDR Student Community > HDR Handbook and Award Regulations.
+Go to > iLearn > HDR Student Community > HDR Handbook and Policies

 A thesis may include one or a series of papers that have been prepared, submitted, or accepted for publication in a book or journal.

 The student should normally be the principal author (that is, responsible for the intellectual content and most of the writing of the text) of any work included in the body of the thesis.
 Where any work has been jointly authored, a signature from the corresponding author is required to include the material in the body of the thesis.
-Co-authored work in which the student is a minor author (l50% or less contribution) can only be used and referenced in the way common to any other research publication cited in the thesis.
+Co-authored work in which the student is a minor author (50% or less contribution) can only be used and referenced in the way common to any other research publication cited in the thesis.

 When submitting your thesis, you will be required to confirm that: